timkiely/scrape-instagram-by-location/README.md

 Instagram Scraper:
 ==================

+This package focuses on metadata analysis of Instagram posts with an emphasis on geo-location.

 Unlike other Instagram scraping projects around, the aim of this package is very narrow: \* search for Instagram/Facebook/Foursquare place ID's \* Retrieve the metadata about the posts from that location